ashertarno/vertx-memcached/README.md

 where

 - `address` - the eventbus address of mod's verticles .
 Mandatory.

+- `validate-on-connect` - if set to true, an attempt to call memcached GETSTATS will be done on spymemcached client init, this to check if memcached servers are available.
+Optional, default to false.

 - `memcached.servers` - the address of your memcached server(s).
 1 to n space separated addresses can be passed, each of these should be in the following format: `<hostname:port>`.
 Mandatory.

 - `memcached.connections` - the number of spymemcached clients that will be initialized on verticle start up.
 These clients will be used randomly, in a way that mimics a connection pool behavior.
 Since spymemcached client is async and non-blocking, there is no need to use a lot of clients in such pool.
 Optional, default - 2.